 |Responsible Official:||Chief Ethics and Compliance Officer and Chief Privacy Officer tel.
 (202) 319-6170|

 I. Policy Statement

-Retaliation against members of the University community for making good faith reports or for cooperating with investigations is strictly prohibited, and is subject to disciplinary action up to and including termination.
+Retaliation against members of the University community for making good faith reports or for cooperating with investigations is strictly prohibited, even when such reports turn out to be erroneous.
+Knowingly initiating or causing a false or bad faith report also is strictly prohibited.
+Violations of these prohibitions are subject to disciplinary action up to and including termination.

 II.
 Reporting Ethical Misconduct